geobtaa/metadata/docs/add-bbox.md

   - toc
 ---

-##Summary
+!!! summary

-This page describes a process for obtaining bounding box coordinates for our scanned maps.
+	This page describes processes for obtaining bounding box coordinates for our scanned maps.
 The coordinates will be used for indexing the records in the Big Ten Academic Alliance Geoportal.

-## About bounding box coordinates for the BTAA Geoportal
+**About bounding box coordinates for the BTAA Geoportal **
 * Bounding boxes enable users to search for items with a map interface.
 * The format is 4 coordinates in decimal degrees
 * Provide the coordinates in this order: West, South, East, North.
 * The bounding boxes do not need to be exact, particularly with old maps that may not be very precise anyways.

-## Steps for obtaining bounding box coordinates
+## Manual method

 ### Part A: Setup